kuszewski/iris-k3s/mirror-pair/README.md

 ---

 # TO DO
-- provide a couple of examples of Ingress Controllers picking up the Active Primary
+- provide a couple of examples of Ingress Controllers picking up the mirror Primary
 - do we want to provide all the files here again or are we working on the assumption that people will start with the main root page and install K8s and IKO?
+    - We could probably remove the values.yaml, storageClass-k3s.yaml and the create-k8s-registry-secrets.sh then...
+- ...
+-